Caleb-Kiune/Task-Manager/README.md

 3. Run the json server using the command `json-server --watch db.json --port 8000`.
 4. Launch the application in the browser using the command `explorer.exe index.html`.
 ## **APPLICATION USAGE**
-1. Add Task: Fill in the task detaila in the input field and click `Add`.
+1. Add Task: Fill in the task details in the input field and click `Add`.
 2. Edit Task: Click the button next to a task, update the details and save.
 3. Delete Task: Click the delete button next to a task to remove it.
 4. Sort Task: Click the `Sort by Time` button to order tasks chronologically.